South Australian Museum: Contemporary

+Past directors

+The following individuals have served as director (or equivalent) of the South Australian Museum:

 Partnerships and corporate sponsorships

 Partnerships and sponsorships help the museum facilitate events, conduct research and develop exhibits.

 Public sector partners have included the University of Adelaide, University of South Australia, Flinders University, the Botanic Gardens of South Australia, CSIRO and SARDI.
 The museum also collaborates with national and international universities.